imperva/dsfkit/README.md

 </table>

 #### Version History
-The following table lists the released DSFKit versions, their release date and a high-level summary of each version's content.
+The following table lists the released eDSF Kit versions, their release date and a high-level summary of each version's content.

 <table>
   <tr>